-When a high street store goes under or a tour operator goes bust, there’s loads of advice available on your rights and legal protections.
+When a high street store shuts down or a tour operator goes bust, there’s loads of advice available on your rights and legal protections.

 But have you ever wondered what your rights are if you hate your haircut?
 If you buy a hamster and it dies two days later?
-If you bought 50 Shades of Grey and inevitably want your money back?
+Or if you bought a bodice-ripper for your next holiday and inevitably want your money back?

 If the salon refuses to refund you, then get opinions from other hairdressers and take photographs so that you have evidence it was a faulty cut and not just personal preference.

 Most salons will simply refund you or offer to correct the damage, as they won’t want to damage their reputations.